 “Are you still teaching?”

 “Yeah.
-Only part time though.
+Only part-time though.
 I mostly do consulting now.”

 So fuck her.
 He would have loved her.
 He did love her.
-She deserved to get fucked over like she did to him but here she was, happy and still hot with a tall handsome well-to-do man.
+She deserved to get fucked over the way she’d done him.
+But here she was, happy, still hot, and with a tall, handsome, well-to-do man.

 “Anyways.
 We’re in a bit of a rush.
-Take care.”
-He said taking Sara by the hand and leading her away.
-Not the most graceful exit but he didn’t care.
+Take care,” he said taking Sara by the hand and leading her away.
+Not the most graceful exit, but he didn’t care.
 Fuck her.

-“Where are you going?” she asked as he got out of bed.
+“Where are you going?” she asked, as he got out of bed.

-“Just to the bathroom love.
+“Just to the bathroom, love.
 Your book have you a little spooked?”
 He laughed.

-She simply smiled at how well he knew her and buried her face back in the pages.
+She simply smiled at how well he knew her, and buried her face back in the pages.

-Greg was not in the bathroom two minutes when he heard the phone ring.
-He instinctively looked down at his naked wrists where his watch usually would be.
-He wasn’t sure exactly what time it was but it was late.
+Greg had not been in the bathroom two minutes when he heard the phone ring.
+He instinctively looked down at his naked wrist where his watch usually was.
+He wasn’t sure exactly what time it was, but it was late.

 “Honey, what’s wrong?”

 “Hey, hey, hey.
-It’s okay baby.”
-He said wrapping one arm around her and wiping the tears from her face.
-He then took the phone and hit last call: Unknown.
+It’s okay baby,” he said, wrapping one arm around her and wiping the tears from her face.
+He then took the phone and hit ‘last call’: Unknown.

 “What?!
 No!
 It was some fucking guy.”